Nick-Bertoldo/Aspen-x-bw25_app/README.md

 - User-Friendly GUI built with Plotly's Dash library in Python for easy navigation and visualization.

 ## 💡 Uses:
-Early-Stage Impact Assessment: Enables environmental impact quantification during initial design phases.
+Early-Stage Impact Assessment: Enables a preliminary environmental impact quantification during initial design phases.

 ## 📋 Prerequisites
 Before you begin, ensure you have met the following requirements: